- Life-threatening Emergencies

 - GP Average Earnings

 How do I book an appointment?

 Our GP appointment system operates as a Telephone Consulting service which is carried out by the Clinicians of the practice:-

 The process to follow is set out below:-

 - You ring the surgery 01260 276161

-- The receptionist will ask you for a brief description of your problem which will help the doctor to decide who is the best person to see you and when.
-You do not have to tell us the problem if you don’t want to.
+- The receptionist will ask you for a brief description of your problem which will help the Clinicians to decide who is the best person to see you and when.

-- You will either be booked an appropriate appointment, or put onto the doctors call back list.
+- You will either be booked an appropriate appointment or put onto the Clinicians call back list.

-- The doctor will ring you back in order of clinical priority.
+- The Clinicians will ring patients back in order of clinical priority.

-Please note that you are still able to book ahead for Sisters appointments.
+Please note that you are still able to book ahead for Nurses appointments.

 We understand that sometimes, due to circumstances beyond patients’ control, they are unable to advise the practice of their inability to attend an appointment.
 However, you will understand that when this happens it prevents someone else from using that appointment.
 On average there are between 70 to 80 failed appointments each month where patients have not notified the practice in advance.
 We would respectfully ask you to advise us with at least one hour’s notice if you do not intend keeping the appointment so that we can allocate this time to someone else.